 What is the timeline of symptoms in COVID-19 disease?

 We are learning from the international experience that COVID-19 is a dynamic disease with different phases in symptomatic individuals.
 After exposure, there is an incubation period of about 5 days (that can extend up to 14 days) until the first symptom.

-Symptoms typically include intermittent fevers, dry cough and fatigue/malaise, and sometimes poor appetite and diarrhea.
-Anecdotally, people have described loss of taste and smell as well.
-These symptoms can then progress to include shortness of breath and a sensation of burning with deep breathing within 5-8 days.
+Symptoms typically include intermittent fevers, dry cough, fatigue/malaise, and sometimes poor appetite and diarrhea.
+Anecdotally, people have described the loss of taste and smell as well.
+These symptoms can then progress to include shortness of breath and burning sensation with deep breathing within 5-8 days.

-The next phase occurs between day 8-12 of symptoms, with progressive shortness of breath, reduced blood oxygen levels and, in the worst of cases, detrimental effects on other organs (kidney, liver, heart).
+The next phase occurs between days 8-12 of symptoms, with progressive shortness of breath, reduced blood oxygen levels, and, in the worst of cases, detrimental effects on other organs (kidney, liver, heart).
 Most symptomatic individuals, though, only experience the early phases before achieving recovery.

 What should I do if I have mild, moderate, or severe symptoms?

-Mild to moderate symptoms (~80% of cases) – fevers, mild shortness of breath, fatigue, dry cough, muscle aches.
+- Mild to moderate symptoms (~80% of cases) fevers, mild shortness of breath, fatigue, dry cough, muscle aches.
 Rx: Self-monitoring of temperature and symptoms, home quarantine, control fevers, hydration, sleep.
-Consider tele-health visit.
+Consider telehealth visits.

-Severe symptoms (~15% of cases) – progressive shortness of breath, chest pain, confusion.
-Rx: Wear a mask, call healthcare professional and seek medical attention at an Emergency Room.
+- Severe symptoms (~15% of cases) progressive shortness of breath, chest pain, confusion.
+Rx: Wear a mask, call a healthcare professional, and seek medical attention at an Emergency Room.